HF=HM V: Seiberg-Witten-Floer homology and handle addition: Monopole Floer homology under connected sum

-(c) Our proof follows the ``standard'' cobordism argument that appeared in \cite{F} and \cite{D} \S 7.4 in the Yang-Mills setting.
-Bloom-Mrowka-Ozsvath \cite{BMO} proved a connected sum formula for exact perturbations using a different approach that involves surgery exact sequences.
+(b) Our proof follows the ``standard'' cobordism argument that appeared in \cite{F} and \cite{D}'s \S 7.4 in the Yang-Mills setting.
+Bloom-Mrowka-Ozsvath \cite{BMO} proved a connected sum formula for the case of exact perturbations, using a different approach that involves surgery exact sequences.
 The use of the latter necessitates the use of the completed version of monopole Floer homologies \(HM_\bullet\). \end{remarks}